DarthB/pragmatic_rust_for_engineers/haber_bosch/tasks.md

-# Haber-Bosch Tasks and Implementation Plan

-This file contains coarse step-wise implementation plans for our work with the Haber-Bosch process.

-## Video 01 - Steady-state Haber-Bosch Reaction
+# Tasks - Video 01 - Steady-state Haber-Bosch Reaction

 In this task the Haber-Bosch process will be simulated by using an ODE solver provided by the crate [ode_solvers](https://srenevey.github.io/ode-solvers/).

-### Learn Goals
+## Learn Goals

 General: